berachain/docs/apps/core/content/nodes/guides/reward-allocation.md

 The output is your validator's `RewardAllocation` struct, a tuple containing:

-1. the allocation start block
+1. The allocation start block
-2. an array of tuples, each containing the vault address and the percentage numerator (adding up to `10000`)
+2. An array of tuples, each containing the vault address and the percentage numerator (adding up to `10000`)

-### Step 2 - Queue new allocation
+### Step 2 - Queue New Allocation

 An example command to queue a new allocation resembles the following: